 3. Operator Inattention

 Passengers are not the only cause of distracted boating.
 When operators drink, eat or gawk at distractions in the water or on the shore, their inattention can lead to an accident.
-The best course of action as a vessel operator is to assume that the other boats on the lake cannot see you.
+The right course of action as a vessel operator is to assume that the other boats on the lake cannot see you.
 Take action to avoid collisions early and always give way to vessels that have the right of way

 4. Weather Conditions